mharen/mharen.github.io/blog/2012/2012-07-patching-jquery-validation-for-ios-date.md

 Tue Jul 17 2012 20:00:00 GMT-0400 (Eastern Daylight Time) </pre>

-OK, so that makes sense in Chrome—*the validation works in Chrome*. <strong>So I ran that in iOS and…it failed!</strong> Here’s my commit message after I figured this out:
+OK, so that makes sense in Chrome—*the validation works in Chrome*. **So I ran that in iOS and…it failed!** Here’s my commit message after I figured this out:

 <blockquote>
   <pre>// patch the validate &quot;date&quot; method to accomodate iOS-style ISO dates